Mandaic alphabet: Punctuation and other marks

-Magical and religious use
+Religious use

 Each letter of the Mandaic alphabet is said to represent a power of life and light.

 Mandaeans view their alphabet as magical and sacred.

+Acrostic hymns can be found in Mandaic literature, for example in Book 12 of the Right Ginza.

 The Semitic alphabet contains 22 letters.
 In order to bring this number to 24, the number of hours in a day, adu was added and a was repeated as the last letter of the Mandaic alphabet.
-Without this repetition the alphabet would be considered incomplete for magical purposes.
+Without this repetition, the alphabet would be considered incomplete for magical purposes.

 Unicode

 The Mandaic alphabet was added to the Unicode Standard in October, 2010 with the release of version 6.0.

 The Unicode block for Mandaic is U+0840–U+085F: